NEW JERSEY | LOW-RISE / GENERAL Development News + Construction

 1 Like

 Some pictures surfaced of NJ Transit’s new electric-powered multilevel trains actually undergoing testing in Colorado.
-These are years overdue, much like the new Acela trains, and will likely have worse acceleration than the trains they are replacing, since not every car is powered.
+These are years overdue, much like the new Acela trains, and will likely have worse acceleration than the trains they are replacing, since not every car is powered and they are much heavier.

 7 Likes